jcalixte/rnrps/article/article.md

 [CouchDb Documentation](https://docs.couchdb.org/en/stable/)

-For our game we need to install it locally.
+For our game, we need to install it locally.

 ### Installation